Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat world.

 An important issue that lovers of Minuets should favor is their good health.
 As a general rule, Minuets are healthy cats, being a breed that originated from the Persian group, but without the health issues and risks that the Persians tend to have.
 Their faces should not have an extremely short muzzle that compromises their respiratory functions or cause excessive tearing, as it can in the current Persian breeds.
 This structure is called brachycephalic and results in certain veterinarian concerns, but which is not to be found in true Minuets.

-Contrary to what has been found in certain dog breeds with the short leg gene, these cats do not come with mobility issues or tendencies toward arthritis or bone and joint problems.
+Contrary to what has been found in certain dog breeds with the short leg gene, the short Minuet do not come with mobility issues or tendencies toward arthritis or bone and joint problems.
 The short-

 With all that said, there are two versions of Minuets: short-